-- AARP Social Security Center: The center features facts, issues, and challenges related to Social Security.
+- AARP Social Security Center: Discover facts, issues, and challenges about Social Security programs.

-- BenefitsCheckUp.org: The National Council on Aging identifies federal and state assistance programs for older Americans.
+- BenefitsCheckUp.org: The National Council on Aging identifies assistance programs for older Americans.

 Retirement Plans and Pensions Resources

-- Types of Retirement Plans: This IRS site includes information on retirement plan tax implications and the rules of required minimum distributions.
+- Types of Retirement Plans: IRS tax rules and information on retirement plans.
+You can learn about retirement plan tax penalties.
+You can also learn about the rules of required minimum distributions and more.